open-telemetry/opentelemetry-operator/README.md

 The `config` node holds the `YAML` that should be passed down as-is to the underlying OpenTelemetry Collector instances.
 Refer to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) documentation for a reference of the possible entries.

+> 🚨 **NOTE:** At this point, the Operator does _not_ validate the whole contents of the configuration file: if the configuration is invalid, the instance might still be created but the underlying OpenTelemetry Collector might crash.

 > 🚨 **Note:** For private GKE clusters, you will need to either add a firewall rule that allows master nodes access to port `9443/tcp` on worker nodes, or change the existing rule that allows access to port `80/tcp`, `443/tcp` and `10254/tcp` to also allow access to port `9443/tcp`.
 More information can be found in the [Official GCP Documentation](https://cloud.google.com/load-balancing/docs/tcp/setting-up-tcp#config-hc-firewall).
 See the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules) on adding rules and the [Kubernetes issue](https://github.com/kubernetes/kubernetes/issues/79739) for more detail.

 The Operator does examine the configuration file for a few purposes: